Last updated:

 On This Page

-Definition: A frustum is the part of a cone or pyramid left after the top is cut off parallel to the base.
+A frustum (truncated cone) is the part of a cone remaining after the top is cut off parallel to the base, leaving two circular faces of different sizes.

 V = (πh / 3)(R² + Rr + r²)